Choose your settings

 Corporate finance

-Preparing for the transfer of your business is definitely an emotionally difficult and logistically complex process for an entrepreneur.
-After spending so much time, effort and energy building his business, the thought of putting it in a new direction can be daunting.
+Getting ready to transfer your business is definitely an emotionally demanding and logistically complex process for business owners.
+After putting so much time, work and energy into building a business, the idea of handing it off to someone else can be daunting.

 Partial transfer